 I have always marched to my own beat.
 As a matter of fact, there is a full blown marching band playing in my head at all times.
 There is also an opera, a rock concert, a football game and a debate class all at the same time.
 There can be as many as 4 or 5 conversations going on in my brain at any given moment.
 I mean, there are all kinds of stuff happening in there.
 Be very careful if you decide to enter.
 It can be life altering.
 This is probably why I am very happy when I am alone.
 I never get bored.
 I just sit back and enjoy whichever show is going on at that particular moment.
 It’s also probably why I am not married at 47 years old, because listening is just not one of my fortes.
 “I’m sorry honey did you say something?”

-I never went the traditional route, which is how I ended up in Costa Rica.
+I never went the traditional route, which is why many Americans move to Costa Rica.
 I got into scuba diving in my 20’s because I wanted to hand feed sharks (Living on the edge baby: definitely for another Newsletter so stay tuned) and it took me to some of the most fantastic places.
 I even bought a condo in Aruba and I would go every year to dive.
 So I always knew I would live somewhere tropical, I just had to figure out where.
 The problem with islands, like Aruba, Bahamas, Caymans, Ambergris Caye Belize and Roatan is that you run out of things to do very quickly.
 I mean, come on, you can drive around the sucker in half a day.
 Usually by the second week in Aruba I was bored out of my mind.
 I had been to the Natural Pools and the Lighthouse, drank beer at Carlos and Charlie’s and Senor Frogs and lost my ass in the casino.
 You can only lie on a white sand beach cooking like an egg for so long man.
 For me, living on an island is like being locked in a closet, I would go absolutely bonkers.

 My search for paradise began in 1998.
 One of my good clients was an incredibly wealthy man; he has more money than I could ever hope to have.
 I was having lunch with him one day and I asked him a very simple question.
 If you had a couple hundred thousand dollars burning a hole in your pocket, what would you do with it?
 “Go to Costa Rica and buy property Mike,” was his response.
 Well, that wasn’t exactly what I was looking to hear.
 I was hoping for the next stock tip like YAHOO, and to be honest with you, I didn’t even know where Costa Rica was.
 He might as well said, go to Bali.
 All I knew was that it was somewhere south of Texas, but if you gave me a blank map I couldn’t have put my finger on it for all the tea in China.
 I said thanks, and went about my day.
 A few months later another client of mine invited me to a party on his yacht in Ft.
 Lauderdale.
 Now if you have never been to a yacht party, let me bring you up to speed.